John McKay (attorney): Career as U.S. Attorney and dismissal

 McKay was one of eight U.S. attorneys fired by the Bush administration in 2006 which were, after the fact, publicly described as being for performance-related issues related to "policy, priorities and management."

 Appointment as U.S. Attorney

 McKay was appointed United States Attorney by President George W. Bush in October 2001.
 He had received a positive evaluation seven months before he was dismissed.
-Among his noteworthy achievements the successful prosecution of terrorist Ahmed Ressam.
+Among his noteworthy achievements was the successful prosecution of terrorist Ahmed Ressam.
 Deputy Attorney General James B. Comey gave McKay the additional responsibility of overseeing a pilot program for a computer system (called Law Enforcement Information Exchange) for his success he earned the United States Navy's highest civilian honor.

 The Seattle Times noted in February 2007, "One of the most persistent rumors in Seattle legal circles is that the Justice Department forced McKay, a Republican, to resign to appease Washington State Republicans angry over the 2004 governor's race.
 Some believe McKay's dismissal was retribution for his failure to convene a federal grand jury to investigate allegations of voter fraud in the race."